lilileiva/email-sender/README.md

 # Email Sender API

 Send emails in text plain or html template.
 You can also attach files.

 ## Notes

 - The sender email must be a Gmail address.
 If this doesn’t fit your use case, update the transport function in ./src/utils/mailer.js according to Nodemailer docs.

-- The email template can be modified in ./src/utils/template.js

 ## Tech Stack